-AIRY's work takes place in an environment that not only directly affects each of us, but is constantly around us.
-For a long time, however, the topic of "indoor air" was hardly researched.
-However, a lot has happened since then, starting with the NASA study in 1989 and its spectacular results.
+The work of AIRY takes place in an environment that affects each of us not only directly but surrounds us constantly.
+Nevertheless, the topic of "indoor air" was hardly researched for a long time.
+However, starting from the NASA study in 1989 and its spectacular results, quite a bit has happened in the meantime.

 There are many individual studies on the effectiveness of plants on indoor air quality.
-A few years ago, a non-profit organization called "eFIG" from England took the time to summarize all the key research results from 1989 to 2006 in a few sentences.
+A non-profit organization called "eFIG" from England once took the effort a few years ago to summarize all the essential research results from 1989 to 2006 in a few sentences.

 The present studies show, among other things: